Jurij Bizjak

-Bishop Jurij Bizjak (born 22 February 1947) is a Slovenian Roman Catholic prelate who serves as a Bishop of the Diocese of Koper since 26 May 2012.
+Bishop Jurij Bizjak (born 22 February 1947) is a Slovenian Roman Catholic prelate who served as a Bishop of the Diocese of Koper since 26 May 2012 until 29 November 2024.
 Previously he was a Titular Bishop of Gergis and Auxiliary Bishop of Diocese of Koper from 13 May 2000 until 26 May 2012.

 Education

 Bishop Bizjak was born as the eldest son into a Roman Catholic family with four children in the present day Municipality of Ajdovščina in the Slovenian Littoral region.

 After finishing primary school, which he attended in his native Col (1953–1958) and Ajdovščina (1958–1961), Jurij graduated a Minor Seminary in Vipava with the secondary education in 1965 and was admitted to the Major Theological Seminary in Ljubljana and in the same time joined the Theological Faculty at the University of Ljubljana, where he studied from 1965 until 1972 and was ordained as priest on June 29, 1971, while completing his philosophical and theological studies.
 In the meantime, during 1966–1967, he also served his compulsory military service in the Yugoslavian Army.